Creating an eBook for your business doesn’t mean that you need to hire a designer … or that you have to learn how to become a designer yourself.

 If not, you can read our blog post on brand fonts to find free fonts and figure out what types of fonts gel best with your “brand personality.”

 Above all, keep your fonts readable!
-The fonts in this eBook template are modern and stylish and extremely readable:
+The fonts in this eBook template are modern and stylish and extremely readable.
+It reads like a magazine cover and layout.

 Nothing too strange or odd about the fonts in this eBook template.
 And the fonts also complement each other, because a designer chose them probably.